Skrylar/ImpromptuModular/README.md

 ## Known issues <a id="known-issues"></a>
 For modules such as PhraseSeq16 and GateSeq64, it is advisable to have a core audio module added to your patch and assigned to a sound card in order for the response delays in the user interface to be of the proper duration (for length selection and probability selection respectively in these two modules, for example).
 This is a [known artifact](https://github.com/VCVRack/Rack/issues/919) in VCV Rack.

-For the Semi-Modular Synth, the high-pass output of the VCF is currently non-functional.

 ## General Concepts <a id="general-concepts"></a>